 This course introduces students to the concepts that are the foundation of HRD and how these concepts are applied in a real-world environment.
 Human resource development is a distinct and unique area of practice that focuses on aligning employee learning and development with the strategic direction of an organization.
 This course provides an orientation to the profession and explores historical perspectives, theoretical foundations, and the practice of HRD.
 (This course is restricted to student in the HRDE-MS program.)
 Lecture 3 (Fall, Summer).

 Theories of Organizational Development

 As organizations undergo continual change, HR leaders play a pivotal role enabling their organizations to anticipate, plan, and profit from change.
 This course introduces the student to theories and practices of organization development and change leadership.
 Such leadership requires competencies of identifying and framing challenges, consulting with clients, researching solutions, creating, implementing, and evaluating action plans.
 Through study, practice, and application, students will gain knowledge and skills to foster change, innovation, and the adaptability of an organization.
+Lecture 3 (Spring).

 Organizational Learning and Knowledge Management

 This is an introductory graduate-level survey course for organizational learning and knowledge management.
 The course will provide a broad overview of the concepts, practices, and challenges associated with learning in organizational contexts.
 Principles, techniques, and structures used to create, capture, store, value, distribute, and leverage knowledge to enhance organizational performance in continuously changing environments will be examined.
 Topics covered include types and nature of knowledge, levels of organizational learning, communities of practice, social and technological systems for capturing, storing, and distributing knowledge, valuation of knowledge assets, innovation and creativity, barriers to organizational learning, and knowledge as a source of competitive advantage.
 (Prerequisites: HRDE-710 or equivalent course.)
 Lecture 3 (Spring).

 This course provides skills to develop, retain, and engage the best available talent required for current and future success.
 Students examine benchmark practices from all industry types to derive effective strategies for their own organizations, develop a human capital strategy development, and complete an integrated set of projects to implement selected components of the strategy.
+Lecture 3 (Fall, Summer).